 "arms (of God)"

-"protector of people"
+"settlement of Ella's people"

 Similar sound: These names share phonetic patterns with Brazos — similar vowel sounds, consonant clusters, or rhythm.